-- created Task Groups within the IoT SIG that are able to focus on a specific area of how IoT is and can play a role in the fire industry – currently we have Domestic, Commercial and ARC Tasks Groups.
-We are keen to expand these Task Groups as and when the SIG decides.
+- created Task Groups within the IoT SIG that are able to focus on a specific area of how IoT is and can play a role in the fire industry – currently we have Cybersecurity and ARC Tasks Groups.
+We are keen to expand these Task Groups as and when the forum decides.

 - researching, collating and organising into categories and bringing it all to one home for all the relevant standards and regulations that would be vital to know for those who are working with the IoT in the fire industry.

 - creating Fact Files and Best Practise Guides through our Task Groups to help inform professionals, educate end-users and fill in where current standards and regulations are perhaps unclear.

 - showcase the best of what the fire industry has to offer end-users through turning presentations given to the forum by its members into news stories that can be promoted through the FIA’s wide-reaching social media and e-communications to help promote the role IoT is currently playing in making the fire industry safer – this free promotion to presenters is worth £1350 and the full package can be read here